 Do you want to enable or disable virtual keyboard in Windows 10?
 The Windows 10 system has the On-Screen Keyboard app which appears the same as the physical keyboard.

-To use this virtual keyboard appearing on your system you do not need to have the touch screen.
+To use this virtual keyboard appearing on your system you do not need to have a touch screen.
 You can operate the virtual keyboard using your mouse.
 There are various methods to enable this virtual keyboard on Windows 10 system.
 You can disable the virtual keyboard just by closing the app.

-In this section, we have described four methods to enable the virtual keyboard on your Windows 10 system.
+This section has described four methods to enable the virtual keyboard on your Windows 10 system.